 As ever, the media coordinated spectacle of national displacement goes on apace.
 Every weakness and failure to react is lionised.
 Ireland bends the knee and gets a cookie.
 Of course if the media were so sure of themselves, or so sure of the Irish people, they would certainly behave differently.
 There would be full honest discussion of what is occurring.
 But there is not.

 In February a iReach poll showed that 47 per cent of Irish adults regarded immigration as a serious problem and the media went into panic mode.
 Another point to make is that Irish journalists are always comparing the Ireland of this minute to the Europe of this minute.
 How many times have we heard that Ireland bucks a trend or that Ireland is an exception to the rule.
 The fact is that Ireland quite often lags behind global trends.
 What is occurring now in other Western European countries will inevitably occur in Ireland.
 To believe anything else would be arrogant.

 It is remarked upon, though perhaps not often enough, that Ireland has been unusual in Europe in recent times in not seeing the emergence of an anti-immigration party.
 Even more unusually, none of the existing parties believe that there is electoral advantage to be gained by focusing on it.

 The strategy towards mass-immigration in this country has been novel from the get-go.
 The strategy has been to completely ignore it.
 The strategy in the media and in government has been to maintain a silence.
-So it’s a bit rich when O’Brien alludes to that same silence, and calls it evidence.
-For the silence regarding immigration has been institutionalised in the populace.
-It has been done in the most cynical ways imaginable.
+So it’s a bit rich when O’Brien alludes to that same silence and calls it evidence.
+The silence regarding immigration has been institutionalised in the populace and has been done in the most cynical ways imaginable.